mccoy/dotfiles/README.md

 The zsh files are the ones I am maintaining at the moment, but I try to back-port as much as I can into the bash dotfiles to keep them in sync.

+Standard usage is to checkout the repo into a local dir and then symlink to the actual dotfiles in the homedir.